shraiyya/Career-Launcher-Internship/README.md

 - **Module 3- Regression - Beta Calculation**

-The tasks included ploting the appropriate trade calls for the given stock data by useing 21 day and 34 day moving averages to get the appropriate predictions for the calls, beta calculation,comparing the stock with gold prices etc.
+The tasks included ploting the appropriate trade calls for the given stock data by useing 21 day and 34 day moving averages to get the appropriate predictions for the calls, CAPM calculations,beta calculation,comparing the given stock with gold prices etc.

 - **Module 4- Algo Trading using Classification**

-The tasks included creation of the call column,training the model using various classifiers,plotting the cummalative returns in percent etc.
+The tasks included creation of the call column,training the model using various machine learning classifiers,plotting the cummalative returns in percent etc.

 - **Module 5- Modern Portfolio Theory**

-The tasks included making a portfolio using 4 different stocks ,calculation of the volatility and annual returns etc.
+The tasks included making a portfolio using 4 different stocks ,calculation of the volatility and mean expected annual return,preparing  a scatter plot for differing weights of the individual stocks etc.

 - **Module 6- Clustering for Diverse portfolio analysis**

-The tasks included making a portfolio using 30 different stocks ,calculation of the volatility, using KNN clustering to find stocks belonging to same cluster etc.
+The tasks included making a portfolio using 30 different stocks ,calculation of the volatility, using K Means clustering to classify each data point into a specific group etc.

 - **Module 7- Internship Report Finalization**